faramarzzabihi/Image2textProjectNew/README.md

     - After using the OCR feature, the 'Correct Spelling' function will apply intelligent spell correction using the ParsBERT model.
 ## Contribution:
 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.
 Your contributions are highly appreciated!

+## Notice
+I use some ".pkl" files to speed up, so you should comment on them and use code to generate that class.

+By integrating cutting-edge NLP techniques and tools, this project aims to provide a seamless experience for users looking to perform OCR, text similarity checking, and spell correction tasks specifically for Farsi, English, and Arabic languages.